couchbase-examples/java-springboot-quickstart/README.md

 spring.couchbase.bucket.password=DB_PASSWORD
 ```

-Instead of the DB_CONN_STR, DB_USERNAME and DB_PASSWORD
-, you need to add the values for the Couchbase connection.
+Instead of the DB_CONN_STR, DB_USERNAME and DB_PASSWORD, you need to add the values for the Couchbase connection.

 > Note: The connection string expects the `couchbases://` or `couchbase://` part.